Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps

 Detecting low column density gas in the CGM has been a longstanding problem of interest in astronomy.
 Historically, the detection of this gas was largely constrained to absorption studies \cite[e.g.,][]{chen12,nielsen13,werk14,2015ApJ...813...46B,kacprzak15,berg2019,peroux19,zahedy19,lehner25}, as column densities were too low to be observed in emission.
 Simulation studies have predicted a variety of morphologies, and often show sharp drop-offs in \HI\ column density at the disk edge \cite[e.g.,][]{mina21,trapp22,rahul23-TNG50_CGM,piacitelli25}.
 Many of these simulation suites focus their resolution elements on high-density regions, which preferentially targets the inner star-forming disk.
 The simulations presented here instead focus computational power on better resolving the material in the CGM, allowing for increasingly complex structures to emerge that are not seen in other suites.
 This further complicates the picture, as it allows for both spatially diffuse and spatially compact structures to be resolved within the CGM of our simulations (see \citetalias{trapp25} for more details).
 To fully characterize the \HI\ outside the disk, studies must be sensitive to \emph{both} of these spatial scales.

 Even with only the six galaxies presented here, we see a large variance in the amount of detectable CGM material in different interferometry studies (Fig.~\ref{fig:interferometric_projections},~\ref{fig:interferometric_projections_2}).
 In systems like Tempest, for instance, small spatial scale, clumpy material dominates the CGM.
-This material is almost entirely missing from observations due to sensitivity and resolution effects for most instruments, and the effects of missing short baselines are largely negligible.
+This material is almost entirely missing from the synthetic observations due to sensitivity and resolution effects for most instruments, and the effects of missing short baselines are largely negligible.
 In Maelstrom, the small-scale clumpy material is largely detectable in the smoothed dataset.
 Filtering has little effect on these small-scale features, reducing the observable CGM fraction by a negligible amount.